City-of-Helsinki/helsinki-design-system/packages/react/CONTRIBUTING.md

 ### Before submitting a pull request, please make sure the following is done:

-1. Fork the repository and create your branch from proper branch.
+1. Fork the repository and create your branch from `master` branch.

 2. Run `yarn` in the repository root.

 3. If you’ve fixed a bug or added code that should be tested, add tests!

-4. Ensure the test suite passes (`yarn test`)
+4. Ensure the test suite passes (`yarn test`).

 - [ ] TODO: 5.
-Run `yarn test -- -u` to update jest snapshot and commit these changes as well (if has).
+Run `yarn test -- -u` to update jest snapshot and commit these changes as well (if there are any).

 6. Make sure your code lints (`yarn test:lint`).
 Tip: Lint runs automatically when you build.